awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The value for the key\-value pair\.
 It is a sequence of UTF\-8 encoded bytes\.

 **Encrypted Data Key Count**  <a name="header-data-key-count"></a>
 The number of encrypted data keys\.
 It is a 2\-byte value interpreted as a 16\-bit unsigned integer that specifies the number of encrypted data keys\.
+The maximum number of encrypted data keys in each message is 65,535 \(2^16 \- 1\)\.

 **Encrypted Data Key\(s\)**  <a name="header-data-keys"></a>
 A sequence of encrypted data keys\.
 The length of the sequence is determined by the number of encrypted data keys and the length of each\.
 The sequence contains at least one encrypted data key\.